Soil preparation improves seedling growth and increases carbon sequestration

 Plant new trees immediately after soil preparation

 Seedlings should be planted as soon as possible in a freshly prepared spot.
 The best time for sowing is in the spring as soon as the snow melts.
 Areas prepared in the autumn can also be cultivated during the following growing season.
-Seedlings are planted in the centre of the mound, usually at the highest spot.
-Plant the seedling deep enough for the root ball to be covered by approximately 5 cm of soil.
-Detailed instructions for planting seedlings can be found here.
+You can also order planting or sowing from us and we'll take care of it for you.

-Biodiversity is taken into account in soil preparation
+How is biodiversity taken into account in soil preparation?

 Soil preparation rarely has any notable adverse environmental impacts in mineral soils.
 Although soil preparation releases nutrients, the soil and vegetation retain them efficiently, ensuring that any washout is minor.